jeremenichelli/font-strategy-single-page-app/README.md

 Find out how it is done in [this article](https://jeremenichelli.io/2018/07/font-loading-strategy-single-page-applications/).

+## Local development

-_This project was created thanks to [create-react-app](https://github.com/facebook/create-react-app), check out its documentation to see how to start and build the project._
+_This project was created thanks to [create-react-app](https://github.com/facebook/create-react-app), check out its documentation to see how to start the project._